theposch/mainstream/docs/DROPS_FEATURE.md

 - **Blocks**: Content organized in a Notion-like block structure

 ### Drop Statuses
-- `draft` - Being edited, only visible to creator
+- `draft` - Being edited, only visible to creator (deletable)
 - `published` - Finalized and shareable, can be sent as email

+### Deleting Drafts
+Drafts can be deleted from two places:
+- **Drop Card** - Three-dot menu on draft cards in `/drops?tab=drafts`
+- **Drop Editor** - Three-dot menu in the editor header

+Both use optimistic updates for instant UI feedback with rollback on error.

 ---